aromaticity/rxn-wrapper/README.md

 ### Forward prediction in batch

-It is possible to run a batch of forward reaction predictions without linking them to a project:
+It is possible to run a batch of forward reaction predictions without linking them to a project.

 ```javascript
 import RXNWrapper from 'rxn-wrapper';